When Should I Show Up?

 Is There Somewhere For My Kids?

-During the Sunday School hour (9:45-10:45am) there are classes for every age and a nursery for your little ones so that you can come and be freed to give your attention to God.
+During the Sunday School hour (9 - 10 am) there are classes for every age and a nursery for your little ones so that you can come and be freed to give your attention to God.
 During the Worship service and sermon, there is a nursery for those 3 years and younger.
 Our kiddos 4 years old and up stay with us in the service as we believe there is something for them learn in the sermon and in your example as a parent desiring to know God more.
-NOTE: No nursery service is being offered currently due to state health guidelines.

 What Should I Expect?